pmareke/learn-ruby-with-tests/content.en/docs/before-start/install-minitest.md

 # Install Minitest

-For this book we're going to use [Minitest](https://github.com/minitest/minitest), this testing tool was added to Ruby’s standard library.
+For this book we're going to use [Minitest](https://github.com/minitest/minitest) as the testing framerwork.
+There are another alternatives like `RSpec` but for the sake of simplicity I prefer to use Minitest.

 ## How to install Minitest

+In order to add a new library in our project we just need to add them in the `Gemfile` file:

 ```sh
 # Gemfile